 Our City kids may not have a lot of experience with the snow, so teaching your kids about skiing and winter safety is important.
 Whether sledding, skating, building snowmen, or making snow angels, children love to play outdoors in the winter weather.
 For those who have hit the snow before, it's good to review the rules of the mountain each time you visit.
 Here are some links to sites with great information on snow and winter safety.

-– Information about kids and the importance of wearing helmets: not a bad idea for adults, too!
-Read more from Lids on Kids.
+.
+Not a bad idea for adults, too!
+Read more from

 *Always pack your auto snow chains, extra clothes, blankets, a flashlight, some snacks, water, and a fully charged cell phone just in case you get caught in the snow.